MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-vm-settings.md

 ---
-title: Configure virtual machine performance settings in the VMM compute fabric
+title: Configure virtual machine settings in the VMM compute fabric
-description: This article describes how to configure settings that affect performance and high availability for VMs in the VMM fabric
+description: This article describes how to configure settings for VMs in the VMM fabric
 author:  rayne-wiselman
 manager:  cfreemanwa
 ms.date:  2016-09-13